axellokrantz/ID1019-programming-II/README.md

 After passing the course, students should be able to:

-* Use recursion, pattern matching and non-modifiable data structures upon implementation in a functional programming language.
-* Use functions as first order objects and work with the functions of higher order.
-* Explain the basics of functional programming, its structure and operational semantics.
-* Evaluate functions with regard to time complexity.
-* Use message based multi-threaded programming.
+* Describe state-of-the-art hardware security techniques and justify their applications and limitations.
+* Describe how the safety is guaranteed in an illustrating application.
+* Describe the threats against a system from hardware perspective and available countermeasures and apply the knowledge to choose an appropriate set of countermeasures for a certain threat assessment.
+* Analyse and make a critical balance between the performance, cost and safety of the system and illustrate compromises that are available for design engineers of electronic and embedded systems.
+* Explain the need of hardware security primitives and justify advantages and disadvantages with the different primitives and choose an appropriate primitive for a specific application.
+* Use the knowledge to build a small electronic or embedded system for increased safety and explain how the safety is guaranteed in the system.